 Even though your organisation would have implemented robust security controls such as multi-factor authentication (MFA), strong security and password policies, attackers relentlessly keep looking for new ways to identify and exploit vulnerabilities in systems.
 Pen testing is an effective means to ensure your organisation’s capability to prevent, detect, respond, and react in case of any breaches.

-No, it is not required to take formal approval from Google prior to pen testing.
+No, it is not required to take formal approval from Google prior to penetration testing.
 However, it is necessary to follow Google’s Acceptable Use Policy and Terms of Service, and ensure that your tests only affect your projects (and not other customers’ applications).

 We do not perform any testing for vulnerabilities in the category of “denial-of-service” to avoid breaching Google’s AUP, and to not disrupt any of your operations during our pen test.
 Clients are typically notified before any potentially disruptive activity is performed.